 Walking Tracks & Facilities

 The Karamu Walkway runs through the Department of Conservation Four Brothers’ Reserve along the eastern boundary.
 Several other tracks are also under development, beginning at the main entrance off Old Mountain Road.
 Tracks are clearly signed and easy to follow from the carpark for a certain distance.
 New track markers are progressively being installed on tracks that venture further into the reserve.
-There is a small car park and picnic area at the main entrance and a toilet through the entrance gate towards the track start (from July 2018).
+There is a small car park and picnic area at the main entrance and a toilet through the entrance gate towards the track start.